- CAP theorem

 Primary-backup protocols provide sequential consistency, since all processes will see the same ordering as the primary [1, P. 400].

-In active replication, operations are sent to each replica [1, P. 401].
+In active replication, operations (or state updates) are sent to each replica which then applies the operations to update its state [1, P. 401].

 Active replication requires operations to be executed in the same order on all replicas.
-One way to achieve this is to use a sequencer server that orders operations and assigns a sequence number to each operation [1, P. 401].
+One way to achieve this is by using a sequencer server to order and assign a sequence number to each operation [1, P. 401].

 Quorum-based protocols use voting to determine whether read and write operations can be completed.
 Clients must acquire permission from other nodes to either write or read replicated data items [1, P. 402].